Causal Machine Learning: A Survey and Open Problems: Bayesian Networks

 This condition immediately implies the following factorization of the joint distribution

 \end{mydef}

 This joint factorization is the product of all variables conditioned on their parents in the graph (if any).
-The core idea behind Bayesian Networks is to decompose a (potentially large) joint distribution $p(\vx)$ into several small conditional ones according to the assumed DAG relations.
+The core idea behind DAG models, commonly known in the AI literature as \emph{Bayesian Networks}\footnote{More traditionally, a \emph{DAG} is just a graph, a \emph{DAG model} is a probabilistic model following a DAG factorization, and a \emph{Bayesian network} is a discrete DAG model.
+We adopt a more informal take where these distinctions are not emphasized.}, is to decompose (potentially complex) joint functions $p(\vx)$ into several small conditional factors according to the assumed DAG relations.

-\begin{mlp}{Autoregressive Distribution Factorizations}{df} \emph{Autoregressive} models are one example of modern ML techniques exploiting joint distribution factorizations based on conditional independence assumptions.
-For example, in generative modeling, some methods \cite{van2016pixel,pixel_cnn} represent the distribution over an image $\vx$ with a DAG factorization under a particular pixel by pixel order, even if no independence is imposed: where $\vx_{<i}=\left[x_{1}, x_{2}, \ldots, x_{i-1}\right]$ denotes the vector of pixels with index less than $i$.
-The advantage of doing so is, e.g., to make sampling easier or enable to learn conditionals in parallel.
+\begin{mlp}{Autoregressive Distribution Factorizations}{df} \emph{Autoregressive models} are a popular class of DAG models applied to variables indexed by some relational structure, such as spatial or temporal coordinates, following a repeating pattern.
+For example, in generative modeling, certain methods \citep{van2016pixel,pixel_cnn} model the distribution over an image $\vx$ using a factorization from a certain pixel-by-pixel order, without imposing any independencies: where $\vx_{<i}=\left[x_{1}, x_{2}, \ldots, x_{i-1}\right]$ denotes the vector of pixels with index less than $i$.
+The advantage of doing so is, e.g., to make sampling easier, or enable to learn conditional factors in parallel.
+Similarly, for sequence modeling tasks (e.g., language modeling with recurrent neural networks \citep{rnn}), one often assumes that the joint distribution over all tokens can be decomposed into conditionals that only depend on hidden states $\vh$ produced by a learnable function $f_{\params}$ with parameters $\params$, i.e.,